Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-The second diagram in Fig.~\ref{fig:diagrams}(c) represents the phonon bubble~\cite{Maradudin1962, Paulatto2015, Monacelli2021}, which accounts for anharmonic phonon-frequency renormalization and phonon–phonon scattering; see Eqs.~\eqref{eq:phonon_bubble_self_energy} and~\eqref{eq:phph_collision_int}.
+The second diagram in Fig.~\ref{fig:diagrams}(c) represents the phonon bubble~\cite{Maradudin1962, Paulatto2015, Monacelli2021}, which accounts for anharmonic phonon-frequency renormalization and phonon-phonon scattering; see Eqs.(S33) in the Supplementary Information and~\eqref{eq:phph_collision_int}.
 The corresponding semiclassical scattering events are shown in Fig.~\ref{fig:collisions}(b), involving phonon creation or annihilation mediated by another phonon.
-These processes enable direct energy and momentum exchange among phonons, providing an efficient mechanism for lattice thermalization after mode-specific activation via electron–phonon interactions.
+These processes enable direct energy and momentum exchange among phonons, providing an efficient mechanism for lattice thermalization after mode-specific activation via electron-phonon interactions.

-The full set of dynamical equations presented in the previous sections, yielding the time evolution of electronic and phononic degrees of freedom and atomic displacements, constitute the EOMs for the nonequilibrium system.
-These equations are reported in Fig.~\ref{fig:EOM}.
+The full set of dynamical equations, yielding the time evolution of electronic and phononic degrees of freedom and atomic displacements, constitute the EOMs for the nonequilibrium system.
+These equations, reported in Fig.~\ref{fig:EOM}, together with initial equilibrium conditions, form a coupled set of nontrivial differential equations.
+Solving them yields the nonequilibrium dynamics and enables the computation of time-resolved observables.